offis/ETFA2020Demo/README.md

+This repository contains guides and source files to recreate an example project that applies an online update as described in the paper

+Duc Do Tran, Kim Grüttner, Frank Oppenheimer, Wolfgang Nebel: ***Timing Contracts and Monitors for Safety Relevant Controller Design in IEC 61499***  in proceedings of *IEEE 25th International Conference on Emerging Technologies and Factory Automation* (**ETFA 2020**), 08-11 September 2020, Vienna, Austria.

+# Abstract:
+The IEC 61499 standard supports the design and deployment of distributed industrial control systems.
+It provides modularity through a hierarchical and event driven function block model and its deployment on distributed compute nodes.
+Even though IEC 61499 tools provide model based testing of applications before and after deployment, a systematic specification of timing requirements and its monitoring at design time is not well support.
+For safety relevant control applications the monitoring of execution time requirements at run-time would also serve an important safety measure.
+For this reason, we propose the application of assume/guarantee contracts on the ports of a function block.
+A hierarchical application of these contracts can be used to specify timing properties along causal event chains in IEC 61499 function bock models.
+Besides contract based speciﬁcation and design time consistency checks we propose a new function block type, called Timing Contract Function Block (TCFB).
+It allows monitoring of a timing contract at design and run-time, when this TCFB gets deployed on the target hardware.
+We evaluate our proposed methodology and the application of TCFBs for monitoring of timed causality chains on a simple pick and place control system that is modeled in the open-source framework 4diac

 # ETFA2020 Demo

 To explain the proposed contract methodology, we present a simple example for the control system of a pick & place robot (PnP) in the production line that is modeled in [4diac](https://www.eclipse.org/4diac/index.php), an open source IEC 61499 framework.